halleluyahfolayemi/halleluyahfolayemi/README.md

 #  Hi there, I'm Halleluyah Folayemi!

 I'm a **pharmacist in training** passionate about bridging the gap between **machine learning** and the **healthcare sector**.
-I love exploring how technology can revolutionize the way we approach medicine, patient care, and research.
+I love exploring how technology can revolutionize the way we approach medicine, patient care.
+I am a also a data analyst.

 ##  About Me
 -  Pharmacist in training